braebrae88/replit-vantis/replit.md

 - Drizzle ORM for database operations
 - Zod for runtime validation
 - ws (WebSocket) for Neon database connections
+- OpenAI SDK with Replit AI Integrations for VANTIS Companion

 **Development Tools**:
 - Vite for frontend development and building